Bio-Engineering: Making and Testing Model Proteins

+- HS-LS1-1.
 Construct an explanation based on evidence for how the structure of DNA determines the structure of proteins which carry out the essential functions of life through systems of specialized cells.

+- HS-LS1-2.
 Develop and use a model to illustrate the hierarchical organization of interacting systems that provide specific functions within multicellular organisms.

+- HS-ETS1-2.
 Design a solution to a complex real-world problem by breaking it down into smaller, more manageable problems that can be solved through engineering.

+- HS-ETS1-3.
 Evaluate a solution to a complex real-world problem based on prioritized criteria and trade-offs that account for a range of constraints, including cost, safety, reliability, and aesthetics, as well as possible social, cultural, and environmental impacts.

 Science & Engineering Practices

+Constructing Explanations and Designing Solutions.
 Construct an explanation based on valid and reliable evidence obtained from a variety of sources (including students' own investigations, models, theories, simulations, peer review) and the assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the future.

+Developing and Using Models.
 Develop and use a model based on evidence to illustrate the relationships between systems or between components of a system.

+Constructing Explanations and Designing Solutions.
 Design a solution to a complex real-world problem, based on scientific knowledge, student-generated sources of evidence, prioritized criteria, and tradeoff considerations.

 Evaluate a solution to a complex real-world problem, based on scientific knowledge, student-generated sources of evidence, prioritized criteria, and tradeoff considerations.

+LS1.A: Structure and Function.
 Systems of specialized cells within organisms help them perform the essential functions of life.